raiden-network/raiden/docs/Get-Started-With-API-Walkthough.rst

     GET /api/1/tokens

-If the address of the token you want to interact with exists in the list, see the :ref:`next scenario <scenario2>`.
+If the address of the token you want to interact with exists in the list, see the :ref:`next scenario <joining-existing-token-network>`.
 If it does not exist in the list, we need to :ref:`register the token <adding-a-token>`.